qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 - What are the differences between local training and SageMaker-managed training?
 - How do Estimator classes in SageMaker streamline the training process for various frameworks?
 - How does SageMaker handle data and model parallelism, and when should each be considered?
-- When should you consider using a GPU instance for training neural networks in SageMaker, and what are the benefits and limitations?

 ::::::::::::::::::::::::::::::::::::::::::::::::